Acrylonitrile styrene acrylate: Production

 ASA can be made by either a reaction process of all three monomers (styrene, acrylonitrile, acrylic ester) or a graft process, although the graft process is the typical method.
 A grafted acrylic ester elastomer is introduced during the copolymerization of styrene and acrylonitrile.
 The elastomer is introduced as a powder.

 As of 2003, there were only few large manufacturers of ASA; e.g. BASF, General Electric, Bayer, Miele, Hitachi, and LG Chem.
 The production process is similar to ABS, but it has some key differences and difficulties.
 The annual demand around 2003 was about 1-5% of ABS.

 Applications

 ASA/PC (polycarbonate) blends have been prepared and are commercially available.

 In the Fused Filament Fabrication 3-D printing process, the ASA filament is used to fabricate 3-D printed parts, which above all must absorb a certain amount of impact and impact energy without breaking.
+Substantial effort has been focused on 3D printing parameter optimization by many methods including with the Taguchi methods to enable ASA to be used for high-end applications.

 ASA with compounds of silver, rendering its surface antimicrobial by the silver's oligodynamic effect, was introduced to the market in 2008.

+3D printed ASA can be used for absorbers for water desalination.